HOW DOES it work ?

 Handling Serious and Minor Offences

-QPS must be notified within one hour, and all authority transfers to police immediately upon their arrival.
+Sheriffs and Deputies may act only to protect life, prevent immediate harm, and secure the scene.
+They do not conduct criminal investigations.
+Queensland Police Service must be notified within one hour, and all authority transfers to the police immediately upon their arrival.

 All actions taken before police arrive must be recorded on body-worn cameras, logged in the State system, and reviewed by the Community Oversight Committee.